 Treatment generally involves administration of thyroid hormone in doses to normalize the TSH (thyroid stimulating hormone) level.
 Symptoms start to improve in less than a week.
 We prefer to use an animal-derived formulation containing both T3 and T4, called Armour thyroid or Naturthroid (available in our office).
 Most commercial preparations contain only T4, which some individuals do not easily convert to T3, which is the more active form in the brain.
 Thyroid-related depression should be addressed with T3 augmentation.

-Some authorities assert that hypothyroidism results from allergy to gluten, a grain-based protein found in wheat, rye and barley.
+Some authorities assert that hypothyroidism results from an allergy to gluten, a grain-based protein found in wheat, rye, and barley.
 Elimination of these foods may improve a thyroid condition.